inside-hakumai/hyper-wallpaper/README.md

 Each item of `wallpaper` array shows configuration for a wallpaper.

-The available options in a wallpaper configurations are as follows:
+The available options in a wallpaper configuration are as follows:

 | Option | Type | Description |
 | --- | --- | --- |